cdeck3r/instablog/docs_site/content/post/instablog.md

 ### Feed History: State-based Crawler

-The feed history features extends the `instablog` main script.
+The feed history feature extends the `instablog` main script.
-Th feed history stores a copy of the current `shortcodes.csv` file as a date stamp version, merges all versions of a day, and creates a new  `shortcodes.csv` file with all contents.
+It stores a copy of the current `shortcodes.csv` file as a date-stamp version, merges all versions of a day, and creates a new  `shortcodes.csv` file with the complete content.
 The next component, `instapost`, continues with the newly created shortcodes file.

-The following activity diagram depicts how the `feed_history.sh` script works.
+The following activity diagram depicts how the [`feed_history.sh`](https://github.com/cdeck3r/instablog/blob/master/scripts/feed_history.sh) script works.

 ![feed_history activity diagram](uml/feed_history.png)